 If this doesn't seem like fast progress to you, then let us assure you that averaging 70 miles on short winter days in a 7-knot boat is a full day's work!

 This first photo is Hank enjoying a morning ashore on the island just north of the Fort McRae anchorage (link to Google Map).
 This is a beautiful spot, with two islands to explore, and is both perfectly sheltered and has good holding ground... firm sand, our anchor loved it... and the channel is deep & easy to find one's way in from the west.
-This is a totally five-star stop and the only reason we're not trying to keep it a secret is that it's already in all the cruising guides!
+This is a totally five-star stop and the

 This next bit of scenery comes from the channel passing Fort Walton Beach.
 This wrecked sailboat is on a sandbar just outside the marked GICW channel; we don't know if it's a remnant from a hurricane or a derelict that was abandoned for somebody else to clean up (this is a common problem in Florida).